-When images are taken in areas where the room is not well lit, there’s a good chance that the images will be blurry and grainy, or that details which are important to prospective renters are eliminated.
-Flashes can also distort the room’s true beauty by creating reflections, greasy looking walls or picking up on minor details that you don’t want tenants to see (i.e. a small stain on the carpet or a nick in the counter.)
+When images are taken in areas where the room is not well lit, there’s a good chance that the images will be blurry and grainy, or that details, which are important to prospective renters, are eliminated.
+Flashes can also distort the room’s true beauty by creating reflections, causing walls to look greasy, or picking up on minor details that you don’t want tenants to see (i.e. a small stain on the carpet).
 Even worse, it may give the property a creepy vibe, when the property is, in fact, beautiful and airy.
-If taking images in dark areas can’t be avoided, there are some other basic solutions to the common problem of blurry images: hold the camera steady for at least 3 seconds after hitting the shutter, and instead of taking one image, take three on burst mode.
+If taking images in dark areas can’t be avoided, there are other basic solutions to the common problem of blurry images: hold the camera steady for at least 3 seconds after hitting the shutter, and instead of taking one image, take three on burst mode.
 The second, or middle picture, will almost always be more clear than the first and third image.

 Make sure to include photos of all of the following in your property listing: